alhassy/gentle-intro-to-reflection/README.md

 they need not be passed in.
 Later we will see how to reach into the goal type and pull pieces of it out for manipulation (•̀ᴗ•́)و

+It would have been ideal if we could have defined our macro without using `foldn`;
+I could not figure out how to do that. 😧

 Before one abstracts a pattern into a macro, it's useful to have a few instances of the pattern beforehand.
 When abstracting, one may want to compare how we think versus how Agda's thinking.
 For example, you may have noticed that in the previous